Protests against Emmanuel Macron: Post-election

-On 8 May 2017, only a few hours after Macron was announced the winner of the 2017 French presidential election, union protesters began clashing with French authorities in Paris under fears that Macron's economic program would take away workers’ rights.
+On 8 May 2017, only a few hours after Macron was announced the winner of the 2017 French presidential election, union protesters began clashing with French authorities in Paris under fears that Macron's economic program would take away workers' rights.
 The protest was organised by "Social Front", which had already staged protests before the second round to protest the two frontrunners, Marine Le Pen and Emmanuel Macron.
 One specific protest organized by the Social Front had 950 to 1,500 protesters with individuals trying to occupy publicly owned buildings like a railway station in Rennes.
 Nearly 150 protesters were arrested after reports of missiles being thrown at the police and mass vandalism being done.

 The 8 May protest was supported by the CGT and SUD unions.

 Protests

 2017

 After Macron was inaugurated on 15 May 2017, there were numerous warnings from Labour unions about the prospect of a large organized protest.
 The CGT Union has attempted numerous times to organise a large-scale demonstration against Macron with one taking place on 12 September 2017.
 Macron has actively tried to prevent this by opening Labor code reform negotiations with trade unions.
 The reception among the unions has been mixed with the head of the FO union supporting the negotiations, the CFDT deciding to stay neutral, not participating in the 12 September protests and the CGT denouncing the negotiations alongside its ally SUD.
 Jean-Luc Mélenchon from La France Insoumise has spoken in support of the 12 September protest encouraging members to attend.
 Mélenchon himself organized a protest on 12 July 2017.
+In response to the protests, Macron supported their right to peacefully protest.
+However, he told the protesters that he would "not yield anything, either to the lazy, the cynics or the extremes."
+The turnout to the September 12 anti-Macron protests was lower than the turnout to the pro-labour demonstrations against President Hollande the year prior.

 US President Donald Trump's state visit to France during Bastile Day was met with protests, protesters gathered around Place de la République to create a "No Trump Zone".
-Protesters were reportedly protesting about the Trump visit and Macron's policies; with the ranks of the protesters being made up of socialists, pro-Palestinian groups, migrants’ rights activists, environmentalists and anti-fascists.
+Protesters were reportedly protesting about the Trump visit and Macron's policies; with the ranks of the protesters being made up of socialists, pro-Palestinian groups, migrants' rights activists, environmentalists and anti-fascists.
 Despite mass protests, 59% of French people approve of Trump's visit.